danielcho16/bike-share_case_study/README.md

 This analysis will focus on the first question:

     How do annual members and casual riders use Cyclistic bikes differently?

 ### Tools

-Data cleaning, data analysis and data visualization done by R
+Data cleaning, data analysis and data visualizations done by R

 ### Dataset

 The dataset is publicly availabe [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 User data is from a 12 month period from January 2022 - December 2022.
 (Cyclistic is a fictional company and the dataset has been made publicly available by Motivate International Inc. via license).
 Riders' personal data is unavailable and prohibited.

+### Data Analysis Report

+The full data analysis report can be found [here](https://github.com/danielcho16/bike-share_case_study/blob/main/bike_share.pdf)